LME Copper vs. COMEX Copper (Updated 2023)

 For those new to copper investing, keeping track of copper prices can be confusing.
 Below is a look at the different metals exchanges that copper investors should know about.

-Copper traded on the London Metal Exchange (LME), or LME copper, is priced per tonne, but COMEX copper, or contracts traded on the COMEX division of the New York Mercantile Exchange (NYMEX), are priced per pound.
+Copper traded on the London Metal Exchange (LME), or LME copper, is priced per metric ton (MT); COMEX copper, or contracts traded on the New York Mercantile Exchange's (NYMEX) COMEX division, are priced per pound.

-Both markets provide valuable information for those following the copper market or investing in copper stocks.
-Here’s a short overview of both COMEX copper and LME copper, and why it’s important for investors to know what they are.
+Both markets provide valuable information for copper market followers and copper stock investors.
+Here’s a short overview of both LME copper and COMEX copper, and why it’s key for investors to know what they are.

-As mentioned, LME copper refers to copper traded in London, where options and futures contracts for industrial metals are traded.
+LME copper refers to copper traded in London, where options and futures contracts for industrial metals are traded.
 The term may refer to spot LME copper prices or prices for futures contracts on the London exchange.

 LME copper futures contracts may be set at up to three months with daily expiration dates, or between three and six months with weekly expiration dates.
 There are also longer contracts of up to 123 months.

 Contract prices are quoted in US dollars and are sold in lots of 25 MT.
 They may be settled via physical delivery between a network of LME-approved warehouses around the world.

 For this reason, LME copper may also refer to inventories of copper cathode in LME warehouses.
 In addition to acting as a futures trading exchange and providing reference prices, the LME acts as a physical market of last resort for producers and consumers of a number of metals, including copper.